gracelang/language/languageSpec/spec.md

 # Declarations

 Declarations may occur anywhere within a module, object, class, or trait.
-Consatnt and Variable Declarations may also occur within a method or block body.
+Constant and Variable Declarations may also occur within a method or block body.
 Declarations are visible within the *whole* of their containing lexical scope.
 It is an error to declare any name more than once in a given lexical scope.